quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 :p What is true strain?
 ??x
-True strain (\( \epsilon_t \)) is a measure of deformation that accounts for changes in the specimen's length during loading.
+True strain ($\epsilon_t$) is a measure of deformation that accounts for changes in the specimen's length during loading.
 It is calculated using the natural logarithm of the ratio of current length to initial length, making it more accurate than engineering strain when dealing with significant plastic deformations.

 Example:
 ```java